LouysPatriceBessette/GitHub-PR-helper/README.md

 Another way to add the script quickly is importing the .zip file.
 How to? https://www.tampermonkey.net/faq.php#Q106

 How it looks.
 Right-clicking the number gives a context menu from which you can copy the thread specific url or the source file path to clipboard.
+Use your keyboard number keys to scroll to a specific thread number...
+Like hit 12!

 ![Example](https://github.com/LouysPatriceBessette/GitHub-PR-helper/assets/19967303/133b1e34-1d2d-4a01-8fa3-cf2a19c6c23f)